indre-idenfy/Documentation/pages/VideoCallIdentification.md

 #### Example responses
 Successful API call returns json response with url which redirects to identification process.

-## Record video call
+## Video call record

-This endpoint lets you make a video call identification.
+This endpoint lets you retrieve video call photos and video if they were created.

 ### Sending request
 Send a *HTTP Post* request to: [https://ivs.idenfy.com/api/v2/video-call-record](https://ivs.idenfy.com/api/v2/video-call-record) <br>